Since 2004, revealing pleasure at work!

 If you think that with hard work and desire you can achieve the goals you have set for yourself according to the choices you have deeply thought about, that you are motivated and that you want to choose a profession in which you will flourish, then coaching is your solution!

-As you can see, it is a personal investment and an active approach that has nothing to do with a temporary desire or passion or with the type of academic results you have at a given moment during your school or student career.
+It's a personal investment and an active approach that has nothing to do with a desire or passion that may be temporary, and nothing to do with the kind of academic results you've achieved at any given time during your school or student career.

-Of course, it is not a perfect method and it has some flaws and difficulties.
-To mention only a few aspects that I detail more extensively and precisely in my book, it is necessary to know how to manage transference, to master the art of questioning, to avoid (for coaches trained in this technique) using NLP tools that influence clients, to make sure not to make value judgments on clients' choices and not to give advice, because here again, this can greatly influence them, especially at an age when they are particularly sensitive and lack discernment and critical thinking.
-Critical thinking" as the Americans say, and I invite you to look into this important question, which has no place in this article.
+Of course, it's not a perfect method, and it has certain flaws and difficulties.
+To mention just a few aspects, which I detail in greater detail in my book, you need to know how to manage the transfer, master the art of questioning, make sure you don't make value judgments about your customers' choices and don't give advice, as this too can greatly influence them, especially at an age when they are particularly sensitive and lack discernment and critical thinking skills.

-Contrary to other orientation methods, the coaching process will aim at developing autonomy towards the reflection on one's orientation but also towards the coach.
+Unlike other guidance methods, the coaching process will aim to develop autonomy with regard to thinking about one's orientation, but also with regard to the coach.

 "Where we left off, I said I wanted to work in human resources.
 However, when I researched the corresponding training courses, I realized that this is not at all what interests me.